akibahmed229/nixos/README.md

 the default password for the user is `123456` you can change it later.

 Congratulations!
 You have successfully installed NixOS with a Btrfs filesystem.
 Enjoy your fault-tolerant, advanced feature-rich, and easy-to-administer system!
+Note: The Configuration will clone from this repository and will be placed in `/home/username/.config/flake` respectively.

 For more information about NixOS and its configuration options, refer to the official [NixOS documentation](https://nixos.org/).